jtietema/Fizzy/README.txt

 Getting started
 ---------------
-First copy configs/fizzy.xml.default to configs/fizzy.xml and modify the xml path.
+First configure the database settings in the application.ini file located in the configs folder.

 Then copy all the files to your webserver and you are good to go.
 It is recommended not to copy Fizzy to your web root.
 Only the files from the public